 When talking about gua sha, we talking scraping and pulling the skin.
 Scraping and pulling??
 A bit horrifying, right?

-Sounds good? - Keep reading to learn what are the benefits and how to use it.
+Keep reading to learn the benefits...
+And how to experience them yourself.

 What is Gua Sha?